 If the process of seeking consent is to be a meaningful one, refusal must be one of the patient's options.
-A competent adult patient is entitled to refuse any treatment, except in circumstances governed by the Mental Health Act 1983.
-The situation for children is more complex: see the Department of Health's Seeking consent: working with children for more detail.
+A competent adult patient is entitled to refuse any treatment, except in circumstances governed by the Mental Health Act (2007).
+Refer to the GMC best practice guidance when patients refuse treatment: GMC Ethical Guidance.
+The situation for children is more complex and guidance is detailed in: Department of Health Seeking Consent: Working with Children (2001).
 The following paragraphs apply primarily to adults.

-If, after discussion of possible treatment options, a patient refuses all treatment, this fact should be clearly documented in their notes.
+If, after discussion of possible treatment options, a patient refuses all treatment, this should be clearly documented in their medical records.

-Where a patient has refused a particular intervention, you must ensure that you continue to provide any other appropriate care to which they have consented.
+Where a patient has refused an intervention, you must ensure that you continue to provide any other appropriate care to which they have consented.
 You should also ensure that the patient realises they are free to change their mind and accept treatment if they later wish to do so.
 Where delay may affect their treatment choices, they should be advised accordingly.

-If a patient consents to a particular procedure but refuses certain aspects of the intervention, you must explain to the patient the possible consequences of their partial refusal.
+If a patient consents to a procedure but refuses certain aspects of the intervention, you must explain to the patient the possible consequences of their partial refusal.
 If you genuinely believe that the procedure cannot be safely carried out under the patient's stipulated conditions, you are not obliged to perform it.
 You must, however, continue to provide any other appropriate care.
 Where another health professional believes that the treatment can be safely carried out under the conditions specified by the patient, you must on request be prepared to transfer the patient's care to that health professional.

 Competent adult patients are entitled to refuse treatment, even when it would clearly benefit their health.
-The only exception to this rule is where the treatment is for a mental disorder and the patient is detained under the Mental Health Act 1983.
+The only exception to this rule is where the treatment is for a mental disorder and the patient is detained under the Mental Health Act (2007).